satssehgal/WebScraping_Heroku/README.md

 1) Clone the repo
 2) Get your API key from sendgrid to send emails
 3) Update apikey.py with your API key, to and from email addresses
-4) Ensure you keep the Procfile and requirements.txt in the main file
+4) Ensure you keep the Procfile and requirements.txt in the same dir as scraper.py
 5) Edit scraper.py to the schedule you would like to use (near bottom)

 ## Deployment to Heroku Instructions (Heroku Git)